pratyush2331/DSA_Love-Babbar/README.md

 ## Hello folks!
 [Pratyush](https://github.com/pratyush2331/) here

-## Here, I'll upload all my DSA codes in a structured manner, which I'm using for placements.
+## Here, I'll upload all my DSA codes in a structured manner, which I'm using for my placement.
 ## This repo contains all codes of Love Babbar DSA Course on YouTube along with many additional but essential codes which I found useful.